MihirVallala/todo-list-app/README.md

 # 📝 To-Do List App

 A simple and responsive To-Do List web application that helps users manage their daily tasks efficiently.Built using **HTML, CSS, and JavaScript**.
+It also gives  notifications and this app can also be used and downloaded on your mobile.

 ## 🚀 Live Demo
 [Click here to use the app](https://yourusername.github.io/todo-list-app/)